LeslieK-Lab/multi-agent-hr-rag/README.md

 ### Troubleshooting
 - **No PDFs found**: Check that `SOURCE_DATA_DIR` exactly matches your Google Drive folder path.
 - **API errors**: Confirm secrets are set and your keys are active/not rate-limited.
+- **GitHub preview error?** The notebook may show a widget metadata error when viewed on GitHub.
+This doesn't affect functionality—simply download and open in Colab as instructed.
 - **Dependency conflict warnings during install**: You may see pip warnings about `requests` or `opentelemetry` version mismatches with Google Colab.
 These are safe to ignore—the notebook will work correctly despite the warnings.
 - **Need help with keys?** See YouTube guides for [Groq API setup](https://www.youtube.com/results?search_query=groq+api+key+setup) and [Colab secrets](https://www.youtube.com/results?search_query=colab+secrets).
 - **No PDFs found**: Check that `SOURCE_DATA_DIR` exactly matches your Google Drive folder path.